blulere/BlueBlueTeam/README.md

 - 👋 hello, i'm blulere
-- 👀 i'm interested in coding in c++, javascript, golang, java and c#
+- 👀 i'm interested in coding in go, html, javascript, java and c++
 - 🌱 i'm currently learning how to make useful projects that can help people
 - 💞️ i'm looking to collaborate on anything that i might need help on :P
 - 📫 you can reach me from my website -- http://blulere.rf.gd/